 These headers carry signals for the corresponding ports.
-The port pin numbers are marked on the silkscreen.
+The port pin numbers are marked on the silk-screen.
 For example, Pin 5 of header P4 connects to Pin P4.5 of the microcontroller.

-Note: Earlier revisions of POD51-EH-SAB-C515 might have header JP15 installed on the board.
+Note: Earlier revisions of the pod might have header JP15 installed on the board.
 This header is for factory testing only and is not for any user functions.

-Differences between the Emulator and the C515 Controller
+Differences between the Emulator and the C515C Microcontroller

-The EA Pin-The EA pin is an input pin that during Reset, is sampled by the controller in order to select between Single-Chip mode (program in internal ROM) and expanded mode (program in external memory).
-This input pin on the C515 controller floats, meaning it does not have a pull-up or pull-down resistor.
-On the POD51-EH-SAB-C515, a 22K pull-up resistor connects to this pin to select a default state of Single-Chip mode when this pin is not forced by the target.
+The EA Pin-The EA pin is an input pin that during reset, is sampled by the controller in order to select between single-chip mode (program in internal ROM) and expanded mode (program in external memory).
+This input pin on the controller floats, meaning it does not have a pull-up or pull-down resistor.
+On the pod a 22K pull-up resistor connects to this pin to select a default state of single-chip mode when this pin is not forced by the target.
 This difference must be taken into account if the target pin is tied to a pull-down resistor.
 A sufficiently low pull-down (1.5K or lower) is required to overcome the 22K pull-up resistor on the pod.

-Port0 and Port2 Pins-These 16 port pins, used as the address/data bus and as port pins, are emulated by the POD51-EH-SAB-C515.
-These pins have slightly different AC and DC characteristics from the Port0 and Port2 pins of the C515 controller.
+Port0 and Port2 Pins-These 16 port pins, used as the address/data bus and as port pins, are emulated by the pod.
+These pins have slightly different AC and DC characteristics from the Port0 and Port2 pins of the controller.
 These pins sink up to 12mA and source up to 4mA, while maintaining valid TTL output logic levels.
-Port2 pins also have pull-up resistors of 22K, which might be different from the C515 controller internal pull-ups.
+Port2 pins also have pull-up resistors of 22K, which might be different from the controller internal pull-ups.